pulibrary/orangelight/docs/requests/patron_groups.md

 ### Core request services

-* Recap Physical Delivery Request (Offsite Materials)
+* Recap Physical Delivery Request (Offsite Materials stored at our ReCAP Facility)
-* Recap Electronic Delivery Request (scan a selection shelved at ReCAP on demand)
+* Recap Electronic Delivery Request (scan a selection shelved at ReCAP on demand via the ReCAP SCSB Application)
-* Annex Physical Delivery Request (Offsite Materials)
+* Annex Physical Delivery Request (Offsite Materials stored at our Forrestal Annex Building)
-* Annex Electronic Delivery Request (scan a selection shelved at Annex on demand)
+* Annex Electronic Delivery Request (scan a selection shelved at our Forrestal Annex Building on demand via our ILLiad Document Delivery application)
-* On Order Requests (Items in the Alma "Acquisition" Process Type.
+* On Order Requests (Request Items in the Alma "Acquisition" Process Type.
 These are items ordered for our shelves but have not yet arrived.)
-* In Process Requests (Items in the Alma "In Process" Process Type and the Alma Work Order Type "Acquisitions and Cataloging".
-Items that are here on campus but are not yet prepared for final shelving."
+* In Process Requests (Request Items in the Alma "In Process" Process Type and the Alma Work Order Type "Acquisitions and Cataloging".
+Items that are here on campus but are not yet prepared for final shelving.
 * Pick-up Service (request an item for pick-up that is shelved at a campus library)
-* Digitization Request (scan a selection from an item shelved on campus on demand)
+* On Campus Material Electronic Digitization Request (scan a selection from an item shelved on campus on demand via our ILLiad Document Delivery application)
-* Resource Sharing Services (Request an item from another library via Borrow Direct or InterLibrary Loan (Illiad))
+* Resource Sharing Services (Request an item from another library via our InterLibrary Loan application (Illiad))
-* Reading Room Request (request supervised use materials for viewing in a Special Collections Reading Room)

 ## Alma Affiliate and Guest Patron Groups